ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 ### Supplying Unique Group IDs

 When grouping there may not be an easy way to get unique Row IDs from the data for group levels.
-This is because as a group doesn't always correspond to one Row in the store.
+This is because as a group row doesn't always correspond to one Row in the store.

 To handle this scenario, the grid provides `parentKeys` and `level` properties in the `GetRowIdParams` supplied to `getRowId()`.